starlit-nox/reading-notes/201/Class11/classnotes_11.md

 **Explain how the ability to use video and audio on the web has evolved since the early 2000s.**

+back then you had to download and add them in as an addon and now a days you can just use a tag to connect theM

 **Describe the use of the src and controls attributes in the <video> element.**